wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

 ## iOS

-The main change in this SDK version is that SDK it's now composed from two dynamic frameworks:
+The main change in this SDK version is that SDK is now composed from two dynamic frameworks:
-- `PowerAuth2` - module contains all high level SDK source codes.

 - `PowerAuthCore` - module contains low level implementation and has embedded OpenSSL.
+- `PowerAuth2` - module contains all high level SDK source codes and depends on `PowerAuthCore`

 ### API changes